WorldHealthOrganization/ddcc-gateway-api-tests/specs/gateway/issuer.md

 * check that the response had no error
 * "CountryA" downloads the trusted issuer trustlist
 * check that the trusted issuer is in the trustlist
-* "CountryA" deletes uploaded trusted issuer certificate
+* "CountryA" deletes uploaded trusted issuer entry
 * check that the response had no error
 * "CountryA" downloads the trusted issuer trustlist
 * check that the trusted issuer is NOT in the trustlist

-## delete trusted issuer certificate alternate endpoint
+## delete trusted issuer entry alternate endpoint

 CountryA creates a trusted issuer entry and deletes it using the alternative endpoint (POST instead of DELETE)